kelda/dksnap/demo/README.md

 `mongo`.

 The following instructions will walk you through using `dksnap` to create a snapshot, and rollback to it.
+Click the image below to view a video of the demo.

 [![Demo](http://i3.ytimg.com/vi/7Aaf5VCldLg/maxresdefault.jpg)](https://youtu.be/7Aaf5VCldLg)